RRambo/Noise-meter-server/README.md

 ## Future Enhancements

-For identified future enhancements, search "need" in codebase.
-They are written in comments.
 - [ ] Daily summary endpoint for educators
 - [ ] Room-based filtering queries
 - [ ] Environment variable configuration